smithy-lang/smithy/docs/source-2.0/spec/idl.rst

        ["    Foo", "        Baz", "", "  ", "    Bar", "    "]

-2. Compute the *common whitespace prefix* by iterating over each line, counting the number of leading spaces (" ") and taking the minimum count.
+2. Compute the *common whitespace prefix* by iterating over each line, counting the Number of leading spaces (" ") and taking the minimum count.
    Except for the last line of content, lines that are empty or consist wholly of whitespace are not considered.
 If the last line of content (that is, the line that contains the closing delimiter) appears on its own line, then